Risvy/COVID-19-Automation-Software-All-In-One/README.md

 cd $HOME
 git clone https://github.com/Risvy/COVID-19-Automation-Software-All-In-One.git
 ```
-After downloading move the COVID-19-Automation-Software-All-In-One folder to /opt/lampp/htdocs directory.
+After downloading move the db3th folder located in COVID-19-Automation-Software-All-In-One/src folder to /opt/lampp/htdocs directory.
 ## Start Xampp:
 Open your terminal and write this to start your Xampp:
 ```
 cd $HOME
 sudo /opt/lampp/lampp start
 ```
 Now open your browser and type http://localhost/dashboard/.
 Click phpMyAdmin and create a database named covidtesting.
-After creating database covidtesting import the db.sql file which is located in /opt/lampp/htdocs/COVID-19-Automation-Software-All-In-One/sql in covidtesting database.
+After creating database covidtesting import the db.sql file which is located in /opt/lampp/htdocs/db3th/sql in covidtesting database.
 After successful importing you will see tables like the image below:

 ![Screenshot (173)](https://user-images.githubusercontent.com/58721247/145941448-80393e47-03c0-402b-92b2-a37f9999256a.png)

-Now open your browser and type http://localhost//COVID-19-Automation-Software-All-In-One.
+Now open your browser and type http://localhost//db3th.
 You will see the home page of this project.